Bride of the Monster: Legacy

-In 1986, the film was featured in the syndicated series the Canned Film Festival, and was later featured on the comedy series, Mystery Science Theater 3000.
+In 1986, the film was featured in the syndicated series the Canned Film Festival.

 The late 1990s dream trance track "Alright", by DJ Taucher, sampled a monologue from Bela Lugosi during the interlude of the song.

 In 2005, The Devil's Rejects footage of the film was played in the movie.

 In 2008, a colorized version was released by Legend Films.
 This version was also released on Amazon Video on Demand.

 In 2010, a retrospective on the movie entitled Citizen Wood: Making 'The Bride', Unmaking the Legend was included in the Mystery Science Theater 3000 Volume 19 DVD set as a bonus feature for said episode featuring the movie.
 Horror host Mr. Lobo is among the interviewees of the 27 minute documentary.

+Mystery Science Theater 3000

+Bride of the Monster was featured on episode #423 of the comedy series Mystery Science Theater 3000.
+The episode featured a short, the first half of the Jam Handy short "Hired," and premiered on Comedy Central on January 23, 1993.
+Joel Robinson, Crow T. Robot, Tom Servo and Gypsy parody the short by performing "Hired!
+The Musical".
+The last line of the film — "He tampered in God's domain" — was a favorite of the writers, and variations of the line showed up in subsequent episodes.

+In his rankings of the first twelve seasons of MST3K, Paste writer Jim Vorel placed the episode at #90.
+"The acting is atrocious," Vorel writes, "full of weirdo Ed Wood character actors," which includes the "bumbly, rumbly visage of Tor Johnson."
+Writer Chris Morgan includes the film in a list of the ten worst films included on MST3K.

+The MST3K version of the film was included as part of the Mystery Science Theater 3000, Volume XIX DVD collection, released by Shout!
+Factory on November 9, 2010.
+Special features with the film include the documentary "Citizen Wood: Making the Bride, Unmaking the Legend" and the movie's theatrical trailer.
+The other episodes in the four-disc set include Robot Monster (#107), Devil Doll (#818), and Devil Fish (#911).